-A level three climb-up should appear as one continuous movement.
+A level 3 climb-up should appear as 1 continuous movement.
 The emphasis is on a specific footwork sequence that you should be aware of and start practicing sooner rather than later.
 Start in the cat hang with your feet staggered.
 Let’s say you started with your right foot higher than your left.
 As you begin to pull-up, simultaneously drive your bottom (left) knee up and step on the wall with your left foot.
 This step is immediately followed by your right leg kicking backward, setting you up to land a symmetrical top-out.
 The footwork pattern (step, kick, land) should alternate legs each step, as if you were walking or running up the wall.
-The main difference between the level two and level three climb-up is that the level two climb-up may look choppy and slow, while the level three climb-up is executed quickly and smoothly as one fluid motion.
+The main difference between the level 2 and level 3 climb-up is that the level 2 climb-up may look choppy and slow, while the level 3 climb-up is executed quickly and smoothly as 1 fluid motion.

 Variations & progressions: